An Agency for Change Agents

 Hotels for Hope

 Bright PinkBright Pink is on a mission to save women’s lives from breast and ovarian cancer by empowering them to live proactively at a young age.
 Bright Pink is the only national non-profit organization focused on prevention and early detection of breast and ovarian cancer in young women.
 Bright Pink sees a world in which fewer people die from breast and ovarian cancer.
 They aim to educate and inspire women to move from awareness to action, practicing risk reduction and early detection as a part of a proactive life.
 Too Good Strategy is the digital agency that oversees all of Bright Pink's digital initiatives.
-Recently our work for an online risk assessment tool (AssessYourRisk.org) was nominated for a Webby for best user interface.
+Recently our work for an online risk assessment tool (AssessYourRisk.org) won a Webby for best user interface.

 College ForwardCollege Forward (CoFo) is a nonprofit organization working with low-income and first-generation college goers to help them reach their dream of a college education.
 We have been involved with CoFo in several different capacities over the years, leading an extensive, national, user research project with high school students to understand the potential of a mobile app focused on college mentorship – we them helped them create a well-received prototype.
 We also worked with the group on the business planning for a college completion program that would allow the organization to diversify their revenue streams.
 Currently we are designing and developing a student portal for both their high school and college students to achieve more consistent success.